translateplus/translateplus-polylang/readme.txt

 * The API key you provide (in request header `X-API-KEY`)
 * Post title, excerpt, and content being translated
+* Post meta and other text fields included in translation or bulk string operations
 * Source and target language codes

 Data is sent only when you use plugin features (for example, saving API key, refreshing account status, or translating content).